Oscar nominees ride publicity bounce at box office

 But none has come close to the two highest-grossing nominees.
 World War Two drama “Dunkirk” rang up $525 million while horror movie “Get Out” took in $255 million.

 Those movies, however, were released early in 2017 and left theaters long before the Oscar nominations.
-They may still benefit from bigger sales on DVD and streaming video through outlets such as Amazon.com Inc (AMZN.O), which is promoting nominated films to customers this week.
+They may still benefit from bigger sales on DVD and streaming video through outlets such as Amazon.com Inc, which is promoting nominated films to customers this week.